r57zone/Half-Life-Alyx-novr/README.md

-In the game settings, you need to select walking on the touchpad (for smooth walking as in regular games).
+In the game settings, you need to select "Movement: Smooth" (for smooth walking as in regular games).